 Once submitted, the admission application and any supporting documents become the permanent property of the college and will not be returned to the applicant.
 Applicants who fail to provide accurate information will not be considered for admission nor allowed to remain in attendance if discrepancies are discovered after enrollment.

 To prevent delays in processing their registration, all new, continuing, transfer and returning students are encouraged to have their official transcripts submitted to Allan Hancock College before enrolling for their first semester.
 Once external transcripts are submitted, they become the property of the college and copies are not provided.
-Programs with special requirements such as nursing, fire academy, police academy, and athletics, as well as financial aid, require a student to file all high school and college transcripts to verify eligibility.
+Programs with special requirements such as nursing, fire academy, police academy, and athletics require a student to file all high school and college transcripts to verify eligibility.
 Official transcripts are required for validation or proof that course prerequisites have been met before a student may be allowed to register for a particular course.
 Students should consult the online class search or the college catalog for course prerequisites.
-The transcripts should be directed to:
+Official transcripts should be directed to:

 Allan Hancock College Admissions and Records Office